ndikwizera/Exam_WT_KWIZERA_Valentin_222007317/Readme.txt

 Our Job Search Support Platform is designed to assist users in finding jobs and help employers in hiring the right candidates.
 The platform revolves around two key roles: the admin and the user.

-The system operates on a robust database with the server name set as "localhost," using the username "kwizera" and password "valentin" to access the "job_search_support_platform" database.
+The system operates on a robust database with the server name set as "localhost," using the username "kwizera" password "valentin" to access the "job_search_support_platform" database.

 HOW OUR PLATFORM CAN BE USED: